 We recommend using WireGuard to get the fastest load times

-This was a win for Norton Secure VPN because it didn’t work with BBC iPlayer in our previous round of tests.
+This was a win for Norton VPN because it didn’t work with BBC iPlayer in our previous round of tests.
 Unfortunately, there are still a few platforms it just can’t access safely.

 Doesn’t Work With: Disney+ & Hulu